Wonder Gadot: 2018: three-year-old season

-Wonder Gadot began her three-year-old career in the United States, attempting to qualify on the Road to the Kentucky Oaks, the filly's equivalent of the Kentucky Derby.
-Although she was winless in her four prep races, she was consistently in the money, finishing second in the Silverbulletday and Fantasy, and third in the Rachel Alexandra and Fair Grounds Oaks.
-In the Kentucky Oaks, Wonder Gadot stalked the early pace then dueled down the stretch with Monomoy Girl, closing at one point to within a head of the lead.
-Nearing the finish line, the two fillies bumped repeatedly, causing Wonder Gadot to switch leads.
-Monomoy Girl crossed the finish line a half length in front and the stewards decided to let the results stand.
+Wonder Gadot began her three-year-old career in the United States, attempting to qualify on the Road to the Kentucky Oaks, the filly equivalent of the Kentucky Derby.
+Although she was winless in her four prep races, she was consistently in the money, finishing second in the Silverbulletday and Fantasy and third in the Rachel Alexandra and Fair Grounds Oaks.
+In the Kentucky Oaks, Wonder Gadot stalked the early pace, then dueled down the stretch with Monomoy Girl, closing at one point to within a head of the lead.
+Nearing the finish line, the fillies bumped repeatedly, causing Wonder Gadot to switch leads.
+Monomoy Girl crossed the finish line a half length in front, and the stewards decided to let the results stand.
 "I think it was going to be really close," said Casse.
 "But I think the stewards made the right call.
 To take a horse down in this type of race, I think it has to be pretty significant.
 As much I would have liked to have won, I understand the ruling."

-On June 9, Wonder Gadot returned to Woodbine Oaks to contest the Woodbine Oaks, Canada's most prestigious race for three-year-old fillies.
-She went off as the 2–5 favorite.
-She broke poorly and settled well back, then made a wide move on the far turn to move into contention.
+On June 9, Wonder Gadot returned to Woodbine to contest the Woodbine Oaks, Canada's most prestigious race for three-year-old fillies.
+The 2–5 favorite, she broke poorly and settled well back, then made a wide move on the far turn to move into contention.
 However, Dixie Moon got a "great trip" along the rail and held off Wonder Gadot down the stretch to win by a head.

 Prior to the Queen's Plate, Casse opted to put blinkers on Wonder Gadot in order to help her focus after several narrow losses.
 "It's tough to make that kind of call," said Casse.
 "Finally we just said, 'Look we've got to do it.'
 She has been so unlucky but she's so tough."
 Complicating matters, the area surrounding Woodbine Racetrack was under an extreme heat warning with temperatures of 35 C and a humidex of 47 C. Casse told Barber before the race that "[the heat] will help her, because it's going to affect others, but it's not going to affect her."

 In the Queen's Plate, Wonder Gadot was the 3–1 second choice on the morning line, going off at post time as the 2–1 favorite.
 Breaking from post 11, she tracked the pace set by stablemate Telekinesis from mid-pack and began to close ground around the far turn.
 Entering the stretch, Wonder Gadot took the lead and drew away to win by 4 3/4 lengths over 28–1 longshot Aheadbyacentury.
 With her victory, she became the fourth filly in eight years to win the Queen's Plate.